Perennial borders tone-in-tone look dreamy and noble. With two and three main colours, a high-contrast overall picture is achieved in the shrub bed.

 Perennials should spend many years, sometimes decades, in the soil and delight the hobby gardener with healthy growth and outstanding flowering.
 It is therefore important to prepare the soil thoroughly for the herbaceous borders.
 Sounds banal, but is very important for lasting success.

-To the start: Preparing the Soil with the digging fork
+To the start: Preparing the ground with the digging fork

-- First dig around the Soil with the digging fork to a depth of about 25 cm.
+- First dig around the ground with the digging fork to a depth of about 25 cm.

 - Removing weeds – special care is taken with root weeds.